typesense/typesense-website/docs-site/content/27.0/api/README.md

 - Fixed a hanging issue when OpenAI API returned no response.
 - Fixed persistence of `range_index` and `stem` field properties.
 - Fixed highlighting of text stored in fields inside array of objects.
+- Fix `_vector_query` parameter in `sort_by` clause being treated as a sorting field.
+- Fix overrides not working with semantic search.
+- Fixed a regression in v26 that prevented an empty array from being used as a valid value in filter_by clause.
+- Fix `return_id` not being returned in import API response during failures.

 ### Deprecations / behavior changes